Azure/Vision-AI-DevKit-Pages/docs/_docs/08b-Project_Submission.md

 ---
-title: "Community Project Submission"
+title: "How Can I Become Involved in the Community?"
-permalink: /docs/Project_Submission/
+permalink: /docs/involvement/
 excerpt: "Repository of projects mde by users demonstrating the integration of the DevKit with Azure services."
 variable:
   - platform: windows